brittanyrw/emojiscreen/README.md

 ```
 {
-  "year": 1994
+  year: 1994
 }
 ```

 ## Walkthrough 🚶‍

-Follow these intstructions to add a card.
+Follow these instructions to add a card.
 You can add a card using the Github website user interface or on your local machine.
 If you do not already have one, create a Github account before proceeding.

 > If you are already comfortable using Github and Git, feel free to skip the instructions below and make a pull request using whatever method you prefer!